Gypsies and travellers

 What if the landowner decides to let them stay on the land temporarily?

 Unless the landowner has already obtained planning permission for a caravan site or is a farmer and the gypsies/travellers are helping with fruit picking etc., then the landowner could be in breach of the Planning Acts and the Acts dealing with the licensing of caravan sites.
-You may wish to seek further advice from Environment team, who deal with illegal encampments.

 If the landowner fails to take the appropriate action to remove the gypsies or travellers, what will the council do?